gustavonp/roo-recipes/content/recipes/paprika-schnitzel.md

 2. Pat the steaks dry and roll them into the flour.

-3. In a large skillet, sauté the onion with 1 tbsp of butter over medium heat until it becomes translucent.
+3. In a large skillet, sauté the onion with 1 tablespoon of butter over medium heat until it becomes translucent.

 4. Melt the rest of the butter over medium-high heat and quickly fry the steaks, seasoning with salt and pepper